Jinger Duggar Is Living A Happy & Healthy Lifestyle With Her Family In LA

 I love our little family.
 God has been so kind in giving me the most incredible husband in the world!
 I don’t have enough words to describe how much I love & adore him.
 He is selfless, kind, fun, caring, humorous sensitive, strong, loving, compassionate, always serving his family, and loving Christ supremely.
 I absolutely love watching Jer as he so gently cares for our sweet Felicity.
 She absolutely adores him.
 When she woke up this morning, the first word that came out of her mouth was, “Daddy!”
 Seeing the sweet bond she shares with him, and how she lights up when he enters the room melts me every time. ????

-Another fan asked whether Jinger worked out before she and Jeremy were married, and if she is involved in any kind of sports now that she has moved to LA.
+Another fan asked whether Jinger worked out before she and Jeremy were married and if she is involved in any kind of sports now that she has moved to LA.
 Jinger explained that she loved being outdoors and active back in Arkansas where she grew up.
 There were no organized sports that she was involved in, but she did mention that her family, along with the other kids in their community, used to play what was called broom ball.
 It was played on ice with just wearing tennis shoes and they shoved a ball around with a broom-like stick.
 She admitted how much fun that was.

 Jeremy also mentioned that his wife works out every single day.
-Jinger toted that she loves doing it because she feels so much better afterwards and has more energy.
+Jinger toted that she loves doing it because she feels so much better afterward and has more energy.
 She gets up in the morning and works out with weights.
 She also wants to get some tennis playing in one of these days.

 The mom-of-one has shared a few healthy recipes on social media, including baked chicken, eggs, and cooked kale with mushrooms.
 Felicity also loves to eat small bites of tomato, as seen on Instagram.
 Her mom’s healthy eating is being extended to her daughter as well.